 Be nice.
 Or else.

-Evil Mastermind Joined about 3 years ago
+Evil Mastermind Joined over 3 years ago

 Is DN going to become an undercover anti-Trump platform for the next four years, masquerading propaganda as design discussions?
 I'm not a Trump supporter but fucking hell I'm already bored with all this negativity.